 ● You start losing interest in real intimacy because porn feels easier and more stimulating.

-● Porn addiction can negatively impact your sex life, leading to less satisfaction and more frustration with real-life intimacy.
+● Porn addiction can negatively impact your sex life, leading to less sexual satisfaction and fulfilment in intimate relationships, and more frustration with real-life intimacy.
+Sexual dissatisfaction can arise when porn use replaces real intimacy, preventing couples from addressing underlying relationship or intimacy issues.

 ● You might struggle to emotionally connect with others because your brain is wired for instant gratification.